-In addition the Company faces a range of other risks which are regularly monitored by Management and overseen by the Audit, Risk and Compliance Committee of the Board.
+In addition, the Company faces a range of other risks which are regularly monitored by Management and overseen by the Audit Committee and the Risk and Compliance Committee of the Board.
 These include:

-• Operational risk
+Operational risk

 This is the risk of an event resulting from inadequate or failed internal processes or systems or external events.
 Such an event may have a financial impact upon the Company.
-Operational risks are identified, assessed and monitored by the Operational Risk Committee and recorded in the operational risk register, which is reviewed regularly by Management and by the Audit, Risk and Compliance Committee of the Board.
+Operational risks are identified, assessed, and monitored by the Operational Risk Committee and recorded in the operational risk register, which is reviewed regularly by Management and by the Risk and Compliance Committee of the Board.
 The Company recognises that operational risk is inherent in all its activities and seeks to mitigate these risks to an acceptable level in a cost-effective way.
 There were no significant operational risk events during the year.

-• Regulatory risk
+Regulatory risk

-The Company is subject to extensive regulation and provides regular reporting to the relevant UK and European financial regulatory bodies.
+The Company is subject to extensive regulation and provides regular reporting to the relevant UK financial regulatory bodies.
 Changes in regulations could require the Company to raise additional capital or liquidity, or to invest in new reporting systems.
 Failure to comply with the required regulatory standards might result in enforcement action against the Company, resulting in increased costs to the business and / or fines.
 Regulatory risk is managed by ensuring the impact of any regulatory change is examined in advance of them coming into force as well as participation in numerous industry bodies and forums, where these issues are discussed.
+The Company has enhanced its KYC and AML processes to reduce its exposure to regulatory risk.